Successful homesteaders are home — 8 practices to protect that essential home-time

 You moved to your rural property to live a life of significance and nonconformity.
 You were dissatisfied with city life and the demands of the routine 9 to 5 job.
 You embraced a life of creativity, sustainability and you invested your money and time to make it a reality.
 Now you need to carve out your paradise and practice contentment.

 When you live in the city, your home is the place you sleep, but most of life happens away from home — at work, at school, in the Mall, at church, online.
 When you move to the country, you also need to change how you think about home.
-If you keep doing life like you did in the city, you aren’t really homesteading, you’ve just traded one commute for a longer commute and bigger gas bills.
+If you keep doing life as you did in the city, you aren’t really homesteading, you’ve just traded one commute for a longer commute and bigger gas bills.

 When my children were young, I bought into the lie that I was “trapped at home with toddlers.”
 Reading women’s magazines or listening to Dr. James Dobson on the radio, increased my feelings of isolation and fear.
 I felt lonely and driving over to friends for coffee seemed to assuage that loneliness, temporarily.
 But really my solution to the loneliness didn’t make me less lonely.
 It was a festering band-aid that created more loneliness and deepened my feelings of inadequacy.

 Then I had an epiphany.
 I cancelled my subscriptions to women’s magazines and turned off the radio.
 I started looking squarely at my own nonconformity and realized that everyone feels lonely.
 Everyone feels like they don’t belong.
-Everyone feels like they don’t measure up — its a product of the industrial system that bases the worth of a person on what they DO.
-When I changed how I was thinking and embraced the season of educating my children through home education, I started to learn along with my children, and my creativity and sense of well being blossomed.
+Everyone feels like they don’t measure up — it’s a product of the industrial system that bases the worth of a person on what they DO.
+When I changed how I was thinking and embraced the season of educating my children through home education, I started to learn along with my children, and my creativity and sense of well-being blossomed.
 I looked at my children differently, too.
 They weren’t creatures that had to be cared for and took up my time — enslaving me with their needs, and preventing me from DOING something significant.
-Instead they were blossoming human beings with unique gifts, talents and idiosyncrasies that I learned to nurture and cherish.
+Instead, they were blossoming human beings with unique gifts, talents and idiosyncrasies that I learned to nurture and cherish.
 Unfortunately for my eldest child, I was clumsy getting this process down pat.
 I wished that I had learned this lesson sooner.

 2. Create tranquil spaces in your home that attract you and feed your inner man.